Anthocyanin: Glycosides of anthocyanidins

-The anthocyanins, anthocyanidins with sugar group(s), are mostly 3-glucosides of the anthocyanidins.
+The anthocyanins, derived from anthocyanidins with the addition of one or more sugar group(s), are mostly 3-glucosides of the anthocyanidins.
 The anthocyanins are subdivided into the sugar-free anthocyanidin aglycones and the anthocyanin glycosides.
 As of 2003, more than 400 anthocyanins had been reported, while later literature in early 2006, puts the number at more than 550 different anthocyanins.
 The difference in chemical structure that occurs in response to changes in pH, is the reason why anthocyanins often are used as pH indicators, as they change from red in acids to blue in bases through a process called halochromism.

 Stability

 Anthocyanins are thought to be subject to physiochemical degradation in vivo and in vitro.
 Structure, pH, temperature, light, oxygen, metal ions, intramolecular association, and intermolecular association with other compounds (copigments, sugars, proteins, degradation products, etc.) generally are known to affect the color and stability of anthocyanins.
 B-ring hydroxylation status and pH have been shown to mediate the degradation of anthocyanins to their phenolic acid and aldehyde constituents.
 Indeed, significant portions of ingested anthocyanins are likely to degrade to phenolic acids and aldehyde in vivo, following consumption.
 This characteristic confounds scientific isolation of specific anthocyanin mechanisms in vivo.